nareshmaharaj-consultant/aerospike-xdr-proxy-k8s/README.md

 <img width="1000" src="img.png">
 </p>

-In this article we focus on establishing 2 separate Kubernetes clusters both each hosting the Aerospike low latency database.
-The goal is to be able to use Aerospike's Cross Data centre Replication tool ( XDR ) to send data from a source cluster to the destination cluster seamlessly.
-The problem sometimes encountered in exposing a cluster to the outside world is the organisation's security restriction policies.
-By placing a proxy server in front of the private Kubernetes destination cluster can overcome this problem an achieve the desired goal.
-To demonstrate the solution we will first start by installing the Kubernetes operator that will schedule our said source and destination databases.
+In this article we focus on establishing connectivity between 2 Aerospike clusters.
+The goal is to use Aerospike's Cross Data Center Replication feature ( XDR ) to seamlessly send data from a source cluster to a destination cluster.
+The source cluster needs network visibility of all Aerospike service ports in the remote cluster, and this can present problems, particularly in a Kubernetes environment.
+Placing a proxy server in front of the private Kubernetes destination cluster can overcome this problem and achieve the desired goal.
+To demonstrate the solution we start by installing the Kubernetes Operator that will schedule our source and destination databases.
+In this example, we set up our replication in one direction.
+Aerospike is capable of supporting 'master/master' replication and provides a conflict resolution [mechanism](https://docs.aerospike.com/server/architecture/xdr#bin-convergence-in-mesh-topology) in the event of update clashes.
+This too could be supported using the XDR proxy.

 <div className="text--center">